prakharmehrotra1988/challenge_scenarios/challenge1/README.md

   * Security Groups for Web & RDS instances
   * Route Table

 Once the resource creation finishes you can get the DNS of a load balancer and paste it into the browser and you can see load balancer will send the request to two instances.

-That’s it now, you have learned how to create various resources in AWS using Terraform.
+You can use R53 if you have your domain to test it.